Akm1923/jsr/README.md

-This is image segmentation of roof. it uses roboflow 3.0 api
+This is image segmentation of roof. it uses image  segmentation api